Vaibhavee89/iCoder/README.md

 # iCoder - Bootstrap Hands-On Tutorial

 This repository contains a basic front-end project built using Bootstrap as a hands-on tutorial.
-The project follows a YouTube tutorial to help understand the fundamentals of Bootstrap, including its grid system, components, and utilities.
+The project follows Code With Harry YouTube tutorial to help understand the fundamentals of Bootstrap, including its grid system, components, and utilities.
 ![image](https://github.com/user-attachments/assets/32e054ab-1dce-408c-88e1-05c7a2822b4b)